-Franchisees & Session Managers: Must complete safeguarding course.
-Must respond to allegations and advise tutors of actions required.
+Franchisees & Session Managers: Must respond to allegations and advise tutors of actions required.
 The safeguarding lead is the fundamental source of advice on all safeguarding matters.
+In addition, it is the responsibility of The Franchisee to ensure that all staff understand their roles, are appropriately trained, follow all policies and procedures and act on reports and concerns.

-Safeguarding Lead: Have a legal responsibility for dealing with safeguarding issues, providing advice and support to The Rock Project staff, liaising with the Local Authority and working with a range of other agencies.
+Safeguarding Lead: Have a legal responsibility for dealing and documenting any safeguarding issues across the UK network, providing advice and support to The Rock Project staff, liaising with the Local Authority and working with a range of other agencies.

-Head Office: Hold the responsibility of ensuring that an effective safeguarding policy is implemented.
+Head Office: Hold the responsibility of ensuring that an effective safeguarding policy is implemented, including procuring filtering and monitoring systems.
 Together with the safeguarding lead, we ensure and oversee compliance, effectiveness and reporting.

-Training
+Recruitment and Training

-In addition to pre-selection checks, The Rock Project safeguarding process includes training after recruitment to help staff and volunteers to:
+In addition to carrying out and advising any potential candidates on pre-selection checks, references and being explicit in informing potential recruits of online searches, The Rock Project safeguarding process includes training after recruitment to help staff and volunteers to: